Lindwing/Teaching-HEIGVD-SRX-2020-Labo-IDS/README.md

 ---

-**Reponse : Preprocessor code is run before the detection engine is called, but after the packet has been decoded.
+**Reponse : L'explication du manuel de snort : They allow the functionality of Snort to be extended by allowing users and programmers to drop modular plugins into Snort fairly easily.
+Preprocessor code is run before the detection engine is called, but after the packet has been decoded.
 The packet can be modified or analyzed in an out-of-band manner using this mechanism. **

 ---